oVirt/ovirt-site/source/develop/release-management/features/ovmf.html.md

 ### Summary

-This feature will add support for running VMs with UEFI (OVMF[1]).
+This feature will add support for running VMs with UEFI (OVMF[1]) and Q35 chipset.

-OVMF is an EDK II based project to enable UEFI support for Virtual Machines.
-OVMF contains a sample UEFI firmware for QEMU and KVM.[2]

 ### Owner